19+ free multimedia tools to inspire library and information people

-Creating engaging and powerful multi media, images and videos can be a real challenge for library and information people.
+Creating engaging and powerful multimedia, images and videos can be a real challenge for library and information people.
 It's not just for training purposes, effective marketing relies on us making a real impact on social media and other communication channels.
 Our sophisticated and visually attuned audience wants to be entertained, inspired, educated, and informed - in new and interesting ways.

-Why do we need images, video and infographics?
+Why do we need images, videos and infographics?

 Images help our text and data tell stories in a more lively and entertaining way.
 They take dense paragraphs and convert documents into easy-to-read, visual pieces of content that people will remember, understand, and engage with.
 Spreadsheets and statistics are daunting at the best of times but clever use of infographics can bring your flat figures to life.

 Here are some handy tips to keep in mind as you create your graphics and multimedia:

-- Importance of narrative: The image or video should let the underlying facts tell a story - there should be a beginning, middle and end.
-Use a story board!
+- The image or video should let the underlying facts tell a story - there should be a beginning, middle and end.
+Use a storyboard to plan out your vision!

 - KISS!
 Keep your design simple and straightforward.
 Your colour palette, editing, music choices, and font design all contribute to the overall message.
 Use your organisation's branding where possible.

-- Keep it legal: If you are using images or music from the internet, take care that you don’t get caught out by copyright.
+- Keep it legal!
+If you are using images or music from the internet, take care that you don’t get caught out by copyright.
 This is especially important if you are using Generative AI.

-- Videos: these should be short, dynamic, clear and entertaining.
+- Videos should be short, dynamic, clear and entertaining.